More Gunfighter Ballads and Trail Songs

 AllMusic gave the album a rating of four-and-a-half stars.
 Reviewer Bruce Eder noted that "it is similar to the earlier album, with the sound a little more stripped down in the vocal department and perhaps less romanticized than the earlier record.."

+The opening track is "San Angelo".
+Columbia representative F. W. Stubblefield traveled to San Angelo, Texas, in July 1960, to present Mayor Paul Hudman with a copy of the album.